sinclairzx81/typebox/example/resolver/readme.md

 const ajv = new Ajv()

-ajv.addSchema([...TypeResolver.References(R)])       // We only need R to gather all direct and indirect references.
+ajv.addSchema([...ReferenceResolver.Resolve(R)])       // We only need R to gather all direct and indirect references.

 const C = ajv.compile(R)